-Air Disinfection Biosecurity (ADB) technology can safely, effectively and quickly mitigate viruses in the air and on surfaces in a space.
+Air Disinfection Biosecurity (patent pending) technology can safely, effectively and quickly mitigate viruses in the air and on surfaces in a space.
 The non-thermal (or "cold") plasma produced by the Modulated Dielectric Barrier Discharge system creates a treatment that inactivates viruses at a significantly quicker pace than other methods in the marketplace today.
 Among the viruses ADB can eliminate: Feline Calicivirus (a surrogate for SARS-CoV-2 and Norovirus), Influenza A (H1N1), Human coronavirus (HCoV-NL63), Rhinovirus, and more.
 The .pdf documents linked below feature a selection of laboratory test results showing ADB’s effectiveness against viruses.

 - Brochure: ADB versus viruses overview

 - Human coronavirus (HCoV-NL63, surface and airborne) - rapid mitigation

 - Influenza A (H1N1, airborne) - Non-detectable in 15 seconds when tested with levels slightly higher than found in nature

 - Food Safety & Management Group, Inc. study: Effect of Air Disinfection Biosecurity (ADB) Technology Creating a Safer Environment for Control of Human Coronavirus on Various Inoculated Surfaces

 - Food Safety & Process Technology study: Test to Evaluated Ability of Air Disinfection Biosecurity (ADB) Technology to Eliminated Influenza A virus (H1N1)